 • If you have to join sections of aluminum gutter downspouts, use pliers to crimp the upper section inwards.
 Slide the lower section onto the crimped portion.
 Use self-tapping screws or rivets to join your sections.

-Before putting your gutters up on the home, you will need to attach them together and caulk.
-When attaching the gutters together, make sure that you overlap at least four inches.
-In addition, make sure that wherever visible, the factor cut edge is standing out.
+Before putting your gutters on the home, attach them together and caulk.
+When attaching the gutters, overlap them by at least four inches.
+Also, make sure that wherever visible, the factory cut edge stands out.
+Cut each gutter section to extend an inch past the fascia board to help catch water from overhanging shingles.
+Most rooflines will have this, so pay attention to the positioning of the gutters.

-Before putting the gutters up on the home, you will need to mark, cut, and rivet the downspout holes.
-When you did your gutter planning, the route and path that water takes from the roof to the ground should have been carefully considered.
+Before putting the gutters up on your home, you have to mark, cut, and rivet the downspout holes.

-Double check your measurements and that there are no obstructions that would make it impossible to place the downspout.
-Then follow this process:
+Double-check your measurements and make sure that there aren’t any obstructions making it impossible to place the downspout.
+Then:

-Now that all of your gutter prep work is complete, it’s time to carefully remove your old gutters from home.
+Now that all your gutter prep work is complete, it’s time to remove your old gutters from your home.
 Most of the time, the fasteners and any brackets should also come down.
-Chances are, these will come off quite easily if your current gutters are in bad condition.
+These will come off quite easily if your current gutters are in bad condition.

-From experience and speaking with gutter installation companies we can tell you that moving methodically through the gutter removal process will pay off.
+From speaking with gutter installation companies, we know that moving methodically through the gutter removal process will pay off.
 Ripping old gutters off the home can cause issues with the fascia board.

 • Your high point should be the furthest point from any downspouts.